 Electric vehicles and their Infrastructure:

-Many countries are encouraging the sale and promotion of electric vehicles by various means and in a number of European cities there are ongoing activities to support their use.
+Many countries are encouraging the sale and promotion of electric vehicles by various means and in a number of European cities there are on-going activities to support their use.

 The French government plans to acquire 50,000 electric cars for use by public companies and local authorities.
 In Germany, the Minister of Transport announced in November 2009 the support of development of electro-mobility by the German government with 1.4 billion Euros over the next few years.